-Starting in the 2017-2019 biennium, the state began the process of replacing its financial accounting and human resources systems that were implemented in 1999.
-The new systems are intended to modernize the way in which the State conducts its business relative to the processing of accounting and human resources transactions.
+The state is in the process of replacing its financial accounting and human resources systems that were implemented in 1999.
+The new systems are intended to modernize the way in which the state conducts its business relative to the processing of accounting and human resources transactions.
 The implementation and transition will continue throughout the upcoming biennium.